common-fate/docs-archive/docs/approvals/sso/azure.md

 1. For the `Tenant ID` param, copy and paste the **Directory (tenant) ID**.
 2. For the `Client ID` param, copy and paste the **Application (client) ID**.

 Next we will create a token, for this head into the **Certificates & secrets** tab in the left hand Nav, Under Client secrets.
-Creat a new secret.
+Create a new secret.

 Give the secret a descriptive name, like `Granted-token`.
 It will create a secret and display a table showing the secret value.